shirograhm/riot-items-tfm2/workshop_desc.md

 [h1] Planned Features [/h1]

-- Support items (Ardent Censer?) and possibly a 7th item category?
+- More support items (Ardent Censer?)
 - Ability to edit values on the 30 base game items, in addition to the current config.json.
 - Translations for other locales.
 - Various bugfixes.